 Extenuating circumstances will be dealt with on an individual basis by the principal or designee.
+Students will be required to work off the debt in order to receive their diploma.

 All financial debts may be taken care of at the student store.